Voter FAQ

 What if I’m not already registered to vote?

 Friday, Oct.
-11, 2024, is the deadline for advance registration or to change your registration to a new location.
+10, 2025, at 5pm is the deadline for advance registration or to change your registration to a new location.
 Not sure if you’re already registered?
 Go HERE to check that out.

 If you are registering to vote at the same time you cast your ballot, you will need proof of residency. if you are an ASU Student, you can provide (through Web Self-service) your current, local residential address.
 Any of these will also do: